 The Million Dollar played an important role in L.A.'s Hispanic community from 1950 through the late 1980s, playing Spanish-language films and variety performances.

 After closing in 1993, the theatre became a church.
 When that group moved into the State Theatre further along South Broadway in 1998, Spanish live shows were tried again, but failed.
 Another church moved into the Million Dollar Theater and they removed the theatre name signs from the marquee.
 Sadly, in the summer of 2001, the planned Los Angeles Conservancy performance due to be held in the theatre had to be cancelled due to a plaster fall from the ceiling.
 The church had already gone from the building.
-It now stands empty awaiting restoration.

 Photos remain the property of the Member and may not be reproduced without the written consent of the Member.